mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab1.rst

 This declaration will create an HTTP application on BIG-IQ using an HTTP template, a WAF policy and a security Log Profile.

+.. note:: The ASM policy & Log Profiles need to be deployed first in BIG-IP if it exists only on BIG-IQ.
+             Attached the policy to the ``inactive`` virtual server under the Web Application Security Configuration menu, then deploy it.

 Update the WAF policy section below with the policy available on BIG-IP::

  "policyWAF": {